whblondeau/gyre/finding_flotsam.md

 The Captain's snarl suddenly relaxed into a slight grin.
 “Rigging cat, eh?
 Yes, I think we can use another rigging cat.”
 There came a slight stir from the crew.
 One or two snorts of quiet, unsettling laughter.
 “And we can use more hands, it's true enough.
 If you're as clever as your mouth, and run as fast.”

 The sailors were a mixed lot: Paritids, Antarctics, Racha.
 And there were some that were of a kind that Eastwind recognized as Bhalong: heavy, muscular women of paler skin, with an air of menace and violence.
 They came from seaports on the western coast of Osz.
 Eastwind knew something of Bhalong customs and culture, and had in fact encountered them before.
 She didn’t like them much, but respected them as fighters.
-The Captain was one of them.

 The _Ragfin_, though.
 As Eastwind looked around them in the day’s last light, the _Ragfin_ showed itself increasingly unpleasant.
-Trim and squared away, but not a good ship to be rescued by.
+Trim and squared away, bugs aside, but not a good ship for a castaway to find herself aboard.

 Clamped to the weather bulkheads were strange old wood and metal spars, which Eastwind recognized as antique harpoons and lances from the Antarctic whaling trade.
 Killing cetaceans in their last refugia was a blasphemy to the Paritid religion and temperament.